Skip to content

 Shared Lives

-A type of care for people who are unable to live independently or may not wish to live alone, and an alternative to supported living, home care or residential care.
-Shared Lives carers offer care and support in their own home to older people, people with mental health problems, or people with physical or learning disabilities.
-This may take the form of regular visits, or the individual who needs care and support may live with a Shared Lives carer on a permanent basis.
-The Shared Lives scheme in Cornwall is managed by Shared Lives Southwest and is overseen by the Care Quality Commission.
+This may take the form of regular visits.
+Alternatively, the individual who needs care and support may live with a Shared Lives carer on a permanent basis.
+The Shared Lives scheme in Cornwall is managed by Shared Lives Southwest.
+It is overseen by the Care Quality Commission.
+Visit our Shared Lives page for more information.

 Short breaks